Courtauld Institute of Art

 The art collection is known particularly for its French Impressionist and Post-Impressionist paintings and is housed in the Courtauld Gallery.
 The Courtauld is based in Somerset House, in the Strand in London.
-In 2019, The Courtauld's teaching and research activities temporarily relocated to Vernon Square, London, while its Somerset House site underwent a major regeneration project.
+In 2019, the Courtauld's teaching and research activities temporarily relocated to Vernon Square, London, while its Somerset House site underwent a major regeneration project.

 History

 The Courtauld was founded in 1932 through the philanthropic efforts of the industrialist and art collector Samuel Courtauld, the diplomat and collector Lord Lee of Fareham, and the art historian Sir Robert Witt.

-Originally The Courtauld was based in Home House, a Robert Adam-designed townhouse in London's Portman Square.
-The Strand block of Somerset House, designed by William Chambers from 1775 to 1780, has housed The Courtauld since 1989.
+Originally the Courtauld was based in Home House, a townhouse designed by Robert Adam in Portman Square, Marylebone.
+The Strand block of Somerset House, designed by William Chambers from 1775 to 1780, has housed the Courtauld since 1989.

 The Courtauld has been an independent college of the University of London since 2002.

 The Courtauld has featured several times on the BBC's arts programme Fake or Fortune.
 In April 2020, during the COVID-19 pandemic, the Institute offered digital "mini festivals" called "Open Courtauld Hour".

 Academic profile

 The Courtauld Institute of Art is the major centre for the study of the history and conservation of art and architecture in the United Kingdom.
 It offers undergraduate and postgraduate teaching to around 400 students each year.
 Degrees are awarded by the University of London.

-The Courtauld was ranked first in the United Kingdom for History and History of Art in The Guardian's 2011 University Guide and was confirmed in this rank for research quality in the 2014 Research Excellence Framework.
-The Independent has called it "probably the most prestigious specialist college for the study of the history of art in the world."
+The Courtauld was ranked first in the United Kingdom for History and History of Art in The Guardian's 2011 University Guide.
+In the 2014 Research Excellence Framework, it was confirmed in this rank for research quality.
+The Independent has called it "probably the most prestigious specialist college for the study of the history of art in the world".

 The Courtauld was ranked, again, first in the United Kingdom for History and History of Art in The Guardian's 2017 University Guide.

 Research

-According to the 2014 Research Excellence Framework, The Courtauld hosts the highest proportion of the UK's world-leading and internationally excellent research among all higher education institutions with 95% of research rated in the top two categories (4*/3*), 56% of which was rated in the 4* category, tied for highest in the UK with London Business School.
+According to the 2014 Research Excellence Framework, the Courtauld hosts the highest proportion of the UK's world-leading and internationally excellent research among all higher education institutions with 95% of research rated in the top two categories (4*/3*), 56% of which was rated in the 4* category, tied for highest in the UK with London Business School.

 Undergraduate study

-The only undergraduate course offered by The Courtauld is a BA in the History of Art.
+The only undergraduate course offered by the Courtauld is a BA in the History of Art.
 This is a full-time course designed to introduce students to all aspects of the study of art history.